REAIABook/REAIABook/readme.md

 Next, we test for sensitivity to discordant values.

 First, we test for sensitivity to all discordant values.
-Because we are changing the sample of observations we must specificy the spatial weights matrix before re-estimating the model.
+Because we are changing the sample of observations we must re-specify the spatial weights matrix before re-estimating the model.

 ``` r
    # Extract only data with no discordant labels